VallieTracy/Visualizing-Global-Weather-Analysis-Repo/README.md

 # A Webpage Visualization of Global Weather Patterns
-*A continuation of a [previous repo](https://github.com/VallieTracy/Global-Weather-Analysis).*

 #### *Finished Website:*
 https://vallietracy.github.io/Web-Design-Challenge/

 ## Background

-In my previous repo `Global-Weather-Analysis`, I created a csv file of weather patterns for 600+ cities across the globe.
-I then performed linear regressions on the data, looking at Temperature, Cloudiness, Humidity, & Wind Speed, across both the Northern and Southern Hemispheres.
+This is a continuation of a previous repo [`Global-Weather-Analysis`](https://github.com/VallieTracy/Global-Weather-Analysis).
+In that repo, I gathered weather data for 600+ cities across the globe.
+I looked specifically at Temperature, Cloudiness, Humidity, and Wind Speed.
+I then performed linear regressions on the data, whose csv is in the `Resources` Folder of this repo, located at the root level.

 ## Objectives